 An HR metrics dashboard is a human resources management tool that visually tracks, analyses, and displays key performance indicators, metrics, and key data points to monitor the health of the HR department or a specific HR process or project.

-It is a good idea to start a data presentation by clarifying the HR dashboard purpose, supporting it with an additional quote.
+It is a good idea to start a data presentation by clarifying the HR dashboard’s purpose and supporting it with an additional quote.
 To prepare such a slide, you can add a picture and design elements such as an icon and a quote box.
-They will make the slide more eye-catchy.
+They will make the slide more eye-catching.

-Let’s see what HR metrics you can present and how to show them in order to be easy to understand.
+Let’s see what HR metrics you can present and how to show them to be easy to understand.

 Present employees profile split with HR dashboard